mzuenni/icpc-header/doc/validate.md

 **`Real asReal() const`**
 **`Real asReal(Real defaultValue) const`**
 Parses the parameter.
-If the parameter does not exists it will instead return the `defaultValue`.
+If the parameter does not exist it will instead return the `defaultValue`.
 >Note: If `defaultValue` should be returned but was not provided an error will be thrown.